Individual Online Coaching $1995

 Learn a simple method with templates that you can use on all your construction projects.
 You will know how to plan, schedule, track and report progress.

-You work with your instructor as you manage every step in a project
+Your instructor is your coach as you manage every step in a project

-- Private, customized hands-on training from an expert project manager
+- Private, customized hands-on training with an expert project manager

-- Get feedback from your instructor within 24 hours & discuss it in private video conferences
+- Get feedback within 24 hours & discuss your assignments in private video conferences

-- Practice running meetings & presentations live with your instructor
+- Practice running meetings & giving presentations live with your instructor

 Construction Project Management Basics Online Course Tuition $1,995

 - We have been training project managers for over 25 years